evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [tailgate](../../../../technology/doors/#split-tailgate) where the gate falls down.

 There is only one roof option for this model.
+The standard is just a regular roof.

 The windows from the B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.